ceerqueira/ceerqueira/README.md

 </h4>

-I currently develop FullStack using React.js,Nodejs, HTML, CSS, JavaScript and TypeScript.
+I currently develop FullStack using React.js,Vue.js, HTML, CSS, JavaScript, Java and PHP.

-I also perform Back-end programming and mathematical challenges on the URI and HackerRank platform, and Java.
+I also perform Back-end programming and mathematical challenges on the URI and HackerRank platform.

 Front-end programming challenges through the platform: Frontend Mentor.